travisricks/algorithms-meetup/higherOrder-1/1-return-a-function.md

 ## Output

-Your output should be an integer
+Your output should be a function.
+The returned function should multiply an argument by the specified multiplier.

 ## Example 1